LucciCoffeeTime/w1Assignment1/README.md

 Thank you for viewing my program.
 I hope to expand on enemy dicision structures in the future.

 ## AN IDEA OF WHAT THE PROGRAM MIGHT FEATURE IN THE FUTURE IF WE ARE ALLOWED TO CONTINUE WORKING ON IT
 Eventually, I want this program to be more accessible to user input and be able to document more information.
 Features like action-health-gates, speeds, location, relocation, and more might be added.
-I want to gain a full understanding of how decision structures work.
+However, I am very limited right now due to not being able to use loops.
+Eventually, I want to gain a full understanding of how decision structures work.
 Coding this program is my way to understand it.